projects-by-ac/fix-macos-samba-server-icon/README.md

 **AFTER:**

-This script will address this issue *not a bug* by installing Avahi (essentially Apple’s Bonjour) allowing you to log in by hostname and browse shares in macOS Finder.
+This script will address this issue "not a bug" by installing Avahi (essentially Apple’s Bonjour) allowing you to log in by hostname and browse shares in macOS Finder.
 Additionally, this script will create a new smb.service configuration file in /etc/avahi/services/ in order to assign the correct server icon for macOS.